scrapy/scrapy/scrapy/trunk/docs/ref/signals.rst

  * ``pipe_output`` - the output of the item pipeline.
 Typically, this points to the same ``item`` object, unless some pipeline stage created a new item.

-Sent after an item has passed al the :topic:`itempipeline` stages without being dropped.
+Sent after an item has passed al the :topic:`item-pipeline` stages without being dropped.

 .. signal:: item_dropped